Distributions and Euler systems for the general linear group: Euler systems on the automorphic side

-To incorporate the two cases above and the case for $\GL_d$ of $K$ where $K$ is a global field in positive characteristic (for application to the Drinfeld modular setting) and $d \ge 1$, we therefore take as our definition of Euler system to be a collection of elements in an abelian group (with some functorial structures such as pushforward (norm), pullback) indexed by ideals in a Dedeking domain with finite residue fields, satisfying a norm relation that is described in terms of the $L$-factor of Hecke operators.
+We regard the two examples above in a uniform manner from the automorphic point of view.
+The cyclotomic case is for $\GL_1$ of $\Q$ and the modular curve case is for $\GL_2$ of $\Q$.
+The $L$-factor is actually the $L$-factor on the automorphic side and may be interpreted in terms of Hecke operators.
+This point of view enables us to generalize to the case for $\GL_d$ of $K$ where $K$ is a global field and $d \ge 1$.
+We therefore take as our definition of Euler system to be a collection of elements in an abelian group (with some functorial structures such as pushforward (norm), pullback) indexed by ideals in a Dedekind domain with finite residue fields, satisfying a norm relation that is described in terms of the $L$-factor of Hecke operators.

-We gave the construction and showed those elements in rational $K$-theory were indeed Euler systems and showed the relation to zeta values in our paper \cite{KY:zeta}.
-In this book, we consider the elements in motivic cohomology of Drinfeld modular schemes over $A$ (the base ring of integers that appears in Drinfeld modular context) with $\Z$-coefficient and show that they form an Euler system.